amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 The same set of processes derive the proximal demonstrative forms `itu`, `iṁtu`, `ittu`, `idu`, `iṁdu` and the interrogative forms `etu`, `eṁtu`, `ettu`, `edu`, `eṁdu` as well.
 Of these forms too, [`iṁtu`](https://kn.wiktionary.org/wiki/ಇಂತು), [`iṁdu`](https://kn.wiktionary.org/wiki/ಇಂದು), [`eṁtu`](https://kn.wiktionary.org/wiki/ಎಂತು), [`eṁdu`](https://kn.wiktionary.org/wiki/ಎಂದು) have semantics different from their related standard pronominal forms.
-Some forms (for example, `edu`) is in use only in some regional dialects, while others (for example, `etu`, `ettu`) are not at all found amongst the pronominal forms in Kannada.
+Some forms (for example, `edu`) are in use only in some regional dialects, while others (for example, `etu`, `ettu`) are not at all found amongst the pronominal forms in Kannada.

 Some closely related forms to the above mentioned pronominal forms also notable here.